TL;DR: Data Summary for Prop Firm Evaluation and Instant Funding

 Constraint: Needs cheap access to test ideas without risking personal capital.

-Recommended: Growth Evaluation- Why: Lowest cost of entry (~$97/month) with no activation fee.
-The 1-day pass option allows for speed if the skill is present, but the monthly subscription model allows for cheap failures while learning the ropes.
+Recommended: Growth Evaluation- Why: Lowest cost of entry (~$97 (one-time)) with no activation fee.
+The 1-day pass option allows for speed if the skill is present, but the one-time fee model allows for affordable failures while learning the ropes.

 Scenario B: The Cash Flow Scalper